Skip to main content

 Student Learning Outcomes

-Alignment of Student Learning Outcomes - Learn about the importance of ensuring your student learning outcomes align with both your course and program outcomes by reading this page from Academic Technology’s Online Course Design Essentials course.
+Alignment of Student Learning Outcomes - Learn about the importance of ensuring your student learning outcomes align with both your course and program outcomes by reading this page from the Principles of Online Course Design workshop.

 Creating Meaningful Student Learning Outcomes - Writing meaningful student learning outcomes is not as easy as it might seem.
-Especially if you are new to teaching, this resource from Academic Technology’s Online Course Design Essentials course includes information to understand the characteristics of a good learning outcome as well as how to write them using Bloom’s Taxonomy and the ABC method.
+Especially if you are new to teaching, this resource from the Principles of Online Course Design workshop provides guidance on understanding the characteristics of a good learning outcome and on writing them using Bloom’s Taxonomy and the ABC method.

-At the University level, the Writing Intensive Program, the Library (Information Literacy outcomes), and CORE, in conjunction with the Office of Scholarly Engagement, all have outcomes that may be a part of courses you teach, and your own program may have its program outcomes they want you to assess in your course.
+At the University level, the Writing Intensive Program (WIP), the Library (Information Literacy outcomes), and CORE, in conjunction with the Office of Scholarly Engagement, all have outcomes that may be a part of courses you teach, and your own program may have outcomes that you want to assess in your course.
 Check with your program chair or other academic leadership to see if the course you teach is a part of this growing initiative.

 Canvas Outcomes Resources